 This A to Z spectrum is called the buyer’s journey.
 It’s made up of three stages: awareness, consideration, and decision.

 The awareness stage is when they start conducting educational research when they’ve first noticed a problem.
 During the consideration stage, they’ve clearly defined what they need and are looking at all the available options to solve it.
-The decision stage is when prospects are whittling down their vendors list and are ready to purchase.
+The decision stage is when prospects are whittling down vendors list and are ready to purchase.
+An effective inbound marketing strategy includes creating content for all of these stages.

 To know what your target market wants, you’ll have to first gather information about what they need, want, and what their preferences are.
 Doing this is crucial to prevent wasting your time marketing to unqualified leads.